mdub/clamp/README.markdown

 Like options, parameters are implemented as attributes of the command.

 If parameters are declared, Clamp will verify that all are present.
-Otherwise, arguments that remain after option parsing will be made available using {Clamp::Command#arguments `#arguments`}.
+Otherwise, arguments that remain after option parsing will be made available via `#arguments`.

 ## Validation and conversion of option arguments and parameters